jakemorganlabs/intake-pipeline/README.md

 **MICT-PIPE-001** — Session S01: Deterministic Core

-The pipeline's decisive logic — the 0–100 composite, the tier selection, the dedupe key — is pure code.
+The pipeline's decisive logic, the 0–100 composite, the tier selection, the dedupe key, is pure code.
 Built first, it becomes the fixed point the rest of the system orbits: scoring and routing are already correct by the time the orchestration spine arrives in S02 to call them.

 ## Session S01 Scope